txusballesteros/matrix_display_open/README.md

 * Visual Studio Code
 * PlatformIO Plugin

-Once you have all the software installed on your machine, the import the project, compile and flash it on your ESP32 board.
+Once you have all the software installed on your machine, then import the project, compile and flash it on your ESP32 board.

 ## How to Setup the Firmware